tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/分块上传/Complete Multipart Upload_intl_en.md

 #### Error codes

 This API returns common error responses and error codes.
-For more information, please see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+For more information, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

-## Samples
+## Examples

 This API uses `Transfer-Encoding: chunked` in the response by default.
 For readability, samples in this document are displayed without `Transfer-Encoding`.
 During use, different languages and libraries can automatically process this encoding form.
 For more information, see the language- and library-related documents.

-#### Sample 1: simple use case (versioning-disabled)
+#### Example 1: simple use case (with versioning disabled)

 #### Request